KenzoBenzo/flexile-working-project/README.md

 # Flexile working project

 This is an exploration of what Flexile could feel like with more intention into fluidity.
+I put emphasis into zippy, quick animations to emphasize the speed of Flexile (even when it may not exist haha).

 Specifically of note: